PermanentWave/SetTopAndBottomButtons/README.md

 ## What's this?
 Set buttons to jump to top and bottom on the Web page.
-The primary use is userscript extension for AdGuard.
+The main purpose of this is to serve as a userscript for AdGuard.
 This script is debuged with AdGuard Pro (for Windows/Android) as Extension.
-You can use this script on your website such as blog.
+This userscript can be used with Greasemonkey, Tampermonkey and AdGuard.
+This userscript can be used on a PC, but you can use the Home key and End key instead.

 ## Update URL
 https://raw.githubusercontent.com/PermanentWave/SetTopAndBottomButtons/master/SetTopAndBottomButtons.user.js